 A brisk walk in a tea garden, picnic in the peaceful setting and sightseeing stops, short hikes along gentle hills, or explore the nearby woods – enjoy all this and more in the greenery of Ilam.

-An excellent getaway from city life, Ilam, famous for its tea, is a district largely covered in tea bushes boasting a hill town with pristine landscapes of sloping tea gardens, mountain streams, dense natural forests, holy sites and a unique culture.
+An excellent getaway from city life, Ilam is famous for its tea.
+It is a district largely covered in tea bushes with a hill town right beside a plantation enjoying views of pristine landscapes made up of sloping tea gardens, mountain streams, dense natural forests, holy sites and a unique culture.
 Using Ilam Bazaar as a base you can take excursions for a day or more.
 There are many hotels in the town and a few resorts a short distance away in the tea gardens.

-While the subtropical climate of Ilam ensures good weather throughout the year, except during the monsoon when heavy rains engulf most of Nepal, the best time to visit is between October -December or from February - April.
+While the subtropical climate of Ilam ensures good weather most of the year, except during the monsoon when heavy rains engulf most of Nepal, the best time to visit is between October to December or from February to April.

-Ilam district is bordered by Panchthar in the north, Jhapa in the south, West Bengal (India) in the east and Morang and Dhankuta districts in the west.
-It lies to the south of the Mahabharat range and west of the Shinghalila range.
-Ilam town is a quiet little hill town and places to visit are the viewing tower and Mai Pokhari known for diverse fishes.
+Ilam district is in far eastern Nepal, north of Jhapa and has West Bengal (India) in the east.
+Ilam town is a quiet little hill town and interesting places to visit are the viewing tower not far from the town and Mai Pokhari which is an hour’s drive away.
+Diverse species of fish are found in the small lake.
 Local visitors go to Kanyam Tea Estate for horse riding, hikes and picnics.

 Elevations in Ilam district range between 140 m to 3,636 m above sea level.
 Ilam is sometimes called Charkhol (area of four rivers) because of the four main rivers - the Jogmai, Puwamai, Mai, and Deaumai in the district.

-Ilam is one of the richest districts in Nepal when it comes to cultural diversity, natural landscape, and a flourishin cash crop industry.
-Potato, cardamom, ginger, red round chilly, milk, and broom grass are the major cash crops.
-Visitors also go to Ilam for botanical and anthropological research.
+Ilam is one of the richest districts in Nepal when it comes to cultural diversity, natural landscape, and a flourishing cash crop industry.
+Potato, cardamom, ginger, red round chilly, milk, and broom grass are the major cash crops, with tea being the biggest industry.
+Scholars visit Ilam for botanical and anthropological research.